DEBTOR QUESTIONS

 check, or bank check.
 No personal checks should be sent.

 Unexpected situations such as loss of wages or disability may affect your ability to comply with your plan.
 If you experience a problem making your plan payments, you must contact your attorney immediately.
 It may be possible for your attorney to make adjustments to your plan.
 It also may be possible for you to convert your case into a Chapter 7.
 It is important to remember that the Trustee's office has no authority to allow you to miss a payment or to let you pay less than what your plan provides.
 An order approving confirmation of your plan binds you to make all required payments.
 If you simply stop making payments into your plan the Trustee will seek dismissal of your case.
-You also have the right to ask the Court, through your attorney, to dismiss your case if you no longer want to remain in bankruptcy.
+You also have the right to ask the Court, through your attorney, to dismiss your case if you no longer want to remain in bankruptcy..

-the cost of the replacement vehicle, the down payment and where that will come from, the monthly payments, the interest rate, and a current budget showing your current income and expenses (click here for budget forms).
+The trustee will need a letter in writing from you including the cost of the replacement vehicle, the down payment and where that will come from, the monthly payments, the interest rate, and a current budget showing your current income and expenses. (click here for budget forms).
 You should also be in compliance with all requirements of your confirmed Chapter 13 plan including the receipt of tax returns and ½ of the net refund received, if any for each year the Chapter 13 bankruptcy has been in effect as well as being current with your Chapter 13 payments to the trustee.
 If there are any other additional requirements, such as the filing of monthly business reports with the trustee, you need to be in compliance with those as well.
 Once the trustee has this information and can review it, he will make a decision to you in writing or by way of telephone or fax communication.
 If you are represented by counsel the trustee needs a letter from counsel.

-This type of call will be handled the same way as above.
+This type of call will be handled the same way as the above.
 You should contact your attorney if you are represented by one and work with your attorney in submitting in writing your current budget, the reason for the loan, what the interest rate would be and how soon you would pay the loan off.

-You need to fill out a change of address form (see our forms links) and file it with the Bankruptcy Court (517 East Wisconsin Avenue in Milwaukee, WI 53202).
+You need to fill out a change of address form and file it with the Bankruptcy Court (517 East Wisconsin Avenue in Milwaukee, WI 53202).
 It is very important that we have your current address at all times so that we can send you forms and letters.
 The only way we will know what your current address is will be if you fill out the change of address form and send it to the Court.

 If you wish to sell your home or any other property contact your attorney.
 You likely will not be able to dispose of any property without Court approval or approval of the Trustee.

-the amount of your claim in connection with the other claims in the specific class (secured, priority, unsecured) unless an amount was set in the debtor's schedules filed by his attorney with the Bankruptcy Court indicating a certain creditor should receive a set payment each month.
+The funds on hand are disbursed on a pro rata basis based on the amount of your claim in connection with the other claims in the specific class (secured, priority, unsecured) unless an amount was set in the debtor's schedules filed by his attorney with the Bankruptcy Court indicating a certain creditor should receive a set payment each month.
 We disburse to the secured and priority creditors first before any unsecured creditors.
-After all secured and priority creditors are paid in full then we start disbursements to the unsecured creditors on a pro rata basis.
+After all secured and priority creditors are paid in full then we start disbursements to the unsecured creditors on a pro rata basis

-A secured claimant can receive a set monthly payment if the
+A secured claimant can receive a set monthly payment if the debtor or debtor's attorney and the creditor wishing the set monthly figure is providing for the monthly payment in the plan.

 You must file a transfer of claim form which can be found in the Bankruptcy Court web site.
 We must have a copy of this transfer form before we can transfer your claim to another party.